What Are the Multipliers Applied By Brokers, Why Are They Required, and What Is the Impact On the Margin Charged?

 Historically, most brokers have only charged the regulatory minimum.
 However, recent market volatility has made them rethink this policy.
 Concern over the ability of the CCPs to react quickly enough in updating their margin parameters to cover the increased levels of risk has pushed many to start using much higher multipliers, sometimes charging 2 or 3 times the CCP calculated requirement.

-Increasing the Margin Period of Risk
+Increasing the Margin Period Of Risk

 Initial Margin is intended to cover any losses encountered when closing out a position following a default.
 The Margin Period of Risk (MPOR) determines how long any close out is expected to take.
 For ETD this is usually 1 or 2 days (depending on the jurisdiction) whereas for OTC it is usually 5 days.